YorkEarwaker/Coding-Practice/README.md

 # Coding-Practice

 Sandpit to;
-* improve coding proficiency in a number of difference programming languages.
+* improve coding proficiency in a number of different programming languages.
 * improve technical competency in a number of related activities; testing, devsecops, ...

 ## Goals